SokZKomucha/DStorage/README.md

 <br>

 ## Todo

+To implement:
-- Server-side authentication - basically done
+- [x] Server-side authentication
-- Client-side authentication - add redirects when not authenticated
+- [x] Client-side authentication
-- Set valid CORS rules
-- Discord bot initialization
+- [x] Discord bot initialization
-- Dashboard, file list
+- [] Dashboard, file list
+- [] File route on server
-- File upload, both server and client
+- [] File upload, both server and client
-- File route on server
+  - [x] Basic upload
+  - [] Account for file size too large
+- [] Enclose all fetch requests in try-catch

+To fix:
+- [] Fix an error; when a file too large is uploaded, it supposedly returns HTTP 413, but browser interprets it as CORS failure